English Language Learners/ESOL

 Value and build upon students' academic, linguistic, and cultural backgrounds.

 Assist students in reaching their full academic potential.

 Build connections between ESOL and school wide instructional programs.

 Encourage participation of students and their families within the school and the community.

 Foster understanding and appreciation of diverse populations within the school and the community.

 English to Speakers of Other Languages (ESOL) Program Plan/Policy Rationale

 An ESOL program plan/policy is designed to provide consistent and non-discriminatory procedures throughout each local school district as recommended by the United States Department of Education Office of Civil Rights.
 Districts are mandated by Title VI of the Civil Rights Act of 1964 to provide an alternative program of service when there are students who are limited English proficient (LEP) and are unable to participate effectively in the district's regular instructional program.

-The English to Speakers of Other Languages (ESOL) program is offered to all (ELL) English Language Learners who meet the testing eligibility criteria.
+The ESOL program is offered to all ELs who meet the testing eligibility criteria.
 This program aids in the success of a limited English proficient student in an English-speaking classroom.
 Our goal is to have students succeed in all four language skills (listening, speaking, reading and writing) both socially and academically.
 We also want them to understand and function successfully in our American culture.
-Immersion in an English-speaking environment with guidance from the ESOL teacher and accommodations provided by all other school personnel will produce the results necessary.
-The ESOL teacher shall have the ESOL endorsement issued by the Georgia Professional Standards Commission (GAPSC), and the ESOL class is limited to the maximum size specified in State Board of Education Rule 160-5-1-.08 Class Size unless otherwise approved by flexibility granted through the Tift County Charter System.
+Immersion in an English-speaking environment with guidance from the ESOL teacher and accommodations provided by all other school personnel will produce the desired results.
+The ESOL teacher shall meet the professional qualifications of the Tift County Charter System.
+The ESOL class is limited to the maximum size specified in State Board of Education Rule 160-5-1-.08 Class Size unless otherwise approved by flexibility granted through the Tift County Charter System.